-If you've been listening to discussions among marketers, one of the hottest we've seen is about the supposed death of the email as a marketing tool.
-Many believe it to be a fact: email is slowly being replaced by instant messages and tools like Slack or Microsoft Teams.
-What's the truth about it?
+If you've been listening to discussions among marketers, one of the hottest we've seen is about the supposed death of email as a marketing tool.
+Many believe it to be a fact: email is slowly being replaced by instant messaging platforms such as Slack or Microsoft Teams.

 What determines success nowadays is opens, CTRs, and conversions - not how many emails you send at the same time.
 Quality has won the war against quantity, and you should try to adapt to it.
 Emails are by far the best ROI you can get, over 44x - or 4.400% - in the industry average, and if it's not working for you, maybe it's your strategy that is wrong.

 This channel is not just a lead generation source but provides a perfect opportunity to lead nurturing - you know, one email after the other.
 If you do it in the right way, you will see your conversions get better every time and then, which will be proof enough that emails are not dying at all.

 Just try to avoid the dumb strategy, with short and useless emails, that will get you the SPAM treatment - you don't want ever to fall into that folder.
 SPAM has indeed grown multifold in these years because this exponential growth in email numbers, but email marketing is far from dying, being still the first choice for a digital marketer.

 If you have good content and still think that email is dying, you're doing something wrong.
 If it's not working for you, time to ask yourself a few questions:

 Is your email mobile optimized?

 Is your email stands good on the spam score?

 Is your email targetted to the right customer?

 Do you have an updated and validated email list?